robwierzbowski/gulp-intermediate/readme.md

 Type: `string`
 Default: random uuid

-The directory that files are written to, relative to the operating system's temporary directry.
+The directory that files are written to within tempDir.
 Defaults to a unique random directory on every run.

 The container is emptied before every run.

+##### tempDir

+Type: `string`
+Default: OS default temp directory

+The directory to create container in.
+Defaults to the default temp directory for your OS.

 #### process(tempDir, cb, [fileProps])